ETHZ-INS/DLCAnalyzer/README.md

 source('R/DLCAnalyzer_Functions_final.R')
 ```

-to load a DLC .csv file (here an example file of an open field test (OFT) tracking) insert the path of the file (from the working directory):
+To load a DLC .csv file (here an example file of an open field test (OFT) tracking) insert the path of the file (from the working directory):

 ```r
 Tracking <- ReadDLCDataFromCSV(file = "example/OFT/DLC_Data/OFT_3.csv", fps = 25)
 ```

-This command loads the DLCdata and orders it in an object that allows easy access and manipulation. it is crucial to set the correct frames per second (fps), otherwise many down stream metric will be distorted. if you do not set fps it will be set to 1 frame per second!
+This command loads the DLCdata and orders it in an object that allows easy access and manipulation.
+It is crucial to set the correct frames per second (fps), otherwise many downstream metrics will be distorted.
+If you do not set fps it will be set to 1 frame per second!
-lets inspect the contents of the tracking object
+Let's inspect the contents of the tracking object:

 ```r